ubermag/ubermag.github.io/source/documentation/index.rst

 Package documentation
 =====================

-The notebooks show here contain “technical” documentation for specific features of the different packages.
+The notebooks shown here contain “technical” documentation for specific features of the different packages.
 If you are new to ``ubermag`` you should consider first looking at :doc:`../getting-started/index` which will give a gentle introduction into all the packages inside ``ubermag``.

+Different calculators (OOMMF and mumax\ :sup:`3`) support different feature sets.
+The :doc:`features` page gives an overview over the different features.
+It also lists compatible versions for `ubermag` and `OOMMF`

 .. toctree::
     :maxdepth: 1